 2001 - On 20th February, a press day was held to celebrate completion of the track laying an to promote the effort and funding required to complete work on the reinstated line, before passenger trains can run again.
 Hunslet 0-6-0ST shunting locomotive 'King George' becomes the first steam locomotive to travel to the Racecourse for over 30 years.
 Good progress made towards completion of the trackwork.
 Major ballasting exercise carried out during December.

 2002 - Work started towards building a new platform building at Cheltenham Racecourse.
 During April/May, Balfour Beatty Rail Plant Limited send a tamping machine to the line as part of a training programme for their technical staff, finishing the Cheltenham extension to the highest possible standards of safety.
 Final ballasting also completed as part of this programme - in all, some 8,000 tonnes of stone ballast has been used on the three-mile extension.
 Deal signed with Racing Tours Limited to run special race trains to Cheltenham Racecourse from the Cheltenham Festival in March 2003.
-On 17th November, first rake of passenger coaches reaches Cheltenham Racecourse station since 1971, launching 2003 race trains.
-First track laid northwards from Toddington towards Broadway, to a point just short of Stanway viaduct (currently used for stock storage).
+On 17th November, first rake of passenger coaches reaches Cheltenham Racecourse station since 1971, launching the '2003 Race Trains'.
+First track laid northwards from Toddington towards Broadway, to a point just short of Stanway viaduct.
+A 1950’s themed tearoom at Winchcombe is created for a historic vehicle day.
+Period “Nippy’s” costumes are used for counter staff.
+Seventeen of the railway's OTC volunteers purchase an RBr carriage (Restaurant Buffet refurbished) and bring it to the railway for refurbishment and future use.

-2003 - Racing Tours Limited, in conjunction with the GWR, run race trains for the 2003 Cheltenham Gold Cup - allowing race goers to once again travel 'by rail to the races'.
+2003 - Racing Tours Limited, in conjunction with the GWR, run race trains for the 2003 Cheltenham Spring Festival / Gold Cup - allowing race goers to once again travel 'by rail to the races'.
+OTC stewards provide table service only for whole train.
 HRH The Princess Royal opens Cheltenham Racecourse station on 7th April.
-First public trains run on 12th April, using visiting Schools class locomotive Cheltenham.
+First public trains run on 12th April, using visiting Schools class locomotive 'Cheltenham'.
 GWR wins Ian Allan Independent Railway of the Year Award, and the Heritage Railway Association's Annual Award.
 Believed to be the first time both awards have been won by the same railway for the same year.
 New website launched: www.gwsr.com.

 2005 - Track laying northwards towards Broadway commences, and track is laid across the Stanway Viaduct.
 In November, an engineering train becomes the first train to cross the viaduct since 1979.